A ‘thought experiment’ aimed to highlight the danger of misusing artificial intelligence

 Read more

-He came up not only with compound VX, which is one of the most dangerous nerve agents ever created, but also with some unknown molecules, “predicted to be more toxic.
+He came up not only with compound VX, which is one of the most dangerous nerve agents ever created, but also with some unknown molecules, “predicted to be more toxic.”

 “This was unexpected because the datasets we used for training the AI did not include these nerve agents,” the researchers pointed out.

-“The AI dataset they used could be downloaded for free and they fear that it only takes a few coding skills to turn a good AI into a chemical weapons-making machine,” fit remarquer Urbina.
+“The AI dataset they used might be downloaded for free and they fear that it only takes a few coding skills to turn a good AI into a chemical weapons-making machine,” fit remarquer Urbina.